toshidex/DefollowNotify/README.md

 Defollow Notify ( Twitter )
 ===========================

-Defollow Notify is a free and Open Source script that allows you to notify (and to be notified) , with a tweet, the  defollow of users.
+Defollow Notify is a free and Open Source script that allows you to notify (and to be notified) when users defollow you with a tweet.

 Requirements
 ------------

-* GNU/Linux ( Debian, Ubuntu, Gentoo, Archlinux, etc..)
-OR Mac OS X
+* GNU/Linux ( Debian, Ubuntu, Gentoo, Archlinux, etc..), Mac OS X, or BSD
 * Bash Shell
 * Curl